 Lake cruises are a dime a dozen, but Seadog Extreme cruise is a thrilling adventure, set to music and engaging commentary about the city.
 The fastest tour boat on Lake Michigan combines sightseeing with wind-in-your-hair, spray-in-your-face excitement from March through October, depending on the weather.
 Attendees must be at least 48 inches tall.

 If you are up for splurging a bit, Chicago offers an adrenalin-based attraction all year for the adolescent and the rest of the family.
 From a helicopter, you'll see over 25 miles of the city landscape and landmarks from above.
 There is also an option to ride at night, taking in the lovely city lights.
 Children must be at least 5 to ride the helicopter, and at least one person in your reservation must be over 18.

 Teens can find many fun things to do at Millennium Park, a hub in the heart of Chicago with cultural programs such as art, dance, and theater events, and amazing vistas and green spaces.
 This beautiful park has many enjoyable offerings for you and your children, from riding bikes to checking out the public art installations to stopping at a food truck and having a picnic.

-Navy Pier is an ideal family destination, with the famous ferris wheel called Centennial Wheel, which has stunning views of the Chicago skyline and Lake Michigan; IMAX movies; shopping, and festivals all year.
+Navy Pier is an ideal family destination, with the famous Ferris wheel called Centennial Wheel, which has stunning views of the Chicago skyline and Lake Michigan; IMAX movies; shopping; and festivals all year.
 The area also boasts restaurants like Bubba Gump Shrimp Company for seafood lovers, I Dream of Falafel for Mediterranean eats, and Ben and Jerry's for ice cream treats.
-Plus, the teens will love the Aon Summer Fireworks every Wednesday and Saturday from Memorial Day through Labor Day.
+Plus, teens will love the Aon Summer Fireworks every Wednesday and Saturday from Memorial Day through Labor Day.